colinlgray/music-bracket/README.md

 This project is not meant to be a functional product, it is meant more as a playground where I can test out various libraries and patterns.

+A deployed version of this application can be found at [https://music-bracket.herokuapp.com/](https://music-bracket.herokuapp.com/)

 ## Project Structure

 The project is split into two main parts: The server and the client.
 The server is located in the root directory and client within the client directory.